 Under Trump, my mother and her parents would live in perpetual fear of a late-night knock on the door that signaled an imminent ICE raid.
 Maybe my grandparents would be picked up while she was at school.
 Maybe she’d return to an empty, broken house, orphaned in a foreign land.

 My maternal uncle was arrested by the Cuban government for partaking in insurgent activity during the Bay of Pigs invasion.
 He was captured and thrown in jail to await a mock trail, where he’d inevitably be found guilty of treason and shot.
-My great grandmother returned to Cuba in a panic to bribe, cajole, and beg every relevant Cuban official to spare his life.
+My great-grandmother returned to Cuba in a panic to bribe, cajole, and beg every relevant Cuban official to spare his life.
 Luckily, his sentence was commuted to seven years.
 My great-grandmother brought him clothes, food, and medicine to keep him alive for the duration.
 When her son was finally released, she returned to the U.S. with my aunt and her daughter.
-Would they have been welcomed back to present America?
+Would they have been welcomed back to Trump’s America?
 Almost certainly not.

 If my parents somehow escaped capture and deportation, they’d become Dreamers—two among hundreds of thousands of undocumented migrants who were brought to the U.S. as children.
 Under the Trump administration, any protections they were afforded under the Deferred Action for Childhood Arrivals program would be under constant attack.
-After the Supreme Court struck down Trump’s attempt to dismantle DACA in 2020, new applications are still not being accepted and renewals were changed from every two years to once a year.

-So what about the other Cuban immigration waves that delivered hundreds of thousands of refugees to American shores?
+So, what about the other Cuban immigration waves that delivered hundreds of thousands of refugees to American shores?
 How would they have fared?
 The Freedom Flights brought 246,000 Cubans to the U.S. Given the visceral reaction the 2018 migrants caravans produced in the White House, I doubt Trump would be much more amenable to an immigrant airlift.
 The same applies to the flotilla of 100,000 Cubans who arrived during the Mariel Boatlift and the 35,000 who came during the Balsero Crisis.

 If you like our stories, check out our latest book.

-Andrew OtazoAndrew Otazo
+Andrew Otazo

 'Miami Creation Myth' author Andrew Otazo has advised officials on Cuba policy, worked for the Mexican president, fired a tank, and ran with 30lbs of trash.